Mod-Adapter: Tuning-Free and Versatile Multi-concept Personalization via Modulation Adapter: Experiments

 \textbf{Mixture of Experts.} We design an ablation variant by replacing the MoE layer with a single MLP, while keeping the overall parameter count of the Mod-Adapter unchanged.
-As shown in the “w/o MoE” results on Tab.~\ref{tab:table3} and Fig.~\ref{fig:ablation_visual}, this variant performs worse than our full model in both concept preservation and prompt fidelity, likely because a simple MLP is insufficient to accurately project diverse concept features into the modulation space of the pre-trained DiT network.
+As shown in the “w/o MoE” results on Tab.~\ref{tab:table3} and Fig.~\ref{fig:ablation_visual}, this variant performs worse than our full model in both concept preservation and prompt fidelity.
+This is because a simple MLP is insufficient to accurately project diverse concept features into the modulation space of the pre-trained DiT network.
+For more ablation analysis on the number of experts, please refer to the Appendix~\ref{appendix_ablation}.

 \textbf{K-means MoE Routing.} We design a variant following the common practice of using a learnable linear gating network for routing.
 As shown in Tab.~\ref{tab:table3} and Fig.~\ref{fig:ablation_visual}, compared to our full model, this variant shows degraded performance in both concept preservation and prompt fidelity, but it still performs better than the “w/o MoE” variant.
-We further analyze the expert utilization pattern and observe that several experts are underused, which is equivalent to using fewer experts than our full model.
-For more detailed analysis, please refer to the supplementary material.
+This is because the learnable linear gating network tends to result in the under-utilization of certain experts, which is equivalent to using fewer experts than our full model.
+For more detailed analysis and the ablation on the clustering method, please refer to the Appendix~\ref{appendix_ablation}.